 The second part which is steeper than the base curve and is called reverse curve.
 This part will prevent the lens from decentering or moving with each blinking.

-The third part which is the peripheral one and it is flatter than the other two parts and it is called alignment part which will help in centration of the lens on cornea.
+The third part which is the peripheral one and it is flatter than the other two parts and it is called alignment part which helps in centration of the lens on cornea.
 This special lens design will allow the lens to stay in place and maintain centration.

 To monitor the progress of the treatment and to change the parameters of this contact lens, the doctor will use corneal topography.

-In Overnight Ortho-keratology, the patient will use rigid lens with high oxygen permeability and he can wear them during sleeping.
+In Overnight Orthokeratology, the patient uses special rigid gas permeable contact lenses with high oxygen permeability and he can wear them during sleeping.

-This overnight type is more convenient to the patient, because there will be no need to wear them during the day.
+This overnight type is more convenient to the patient, because there will be no need to wear contact lenses during the day.
 He can use them before bedtime and remove them in the morning so he will have optimal results during all waking hours.

 When the lens wear is discontinued, the refraction will move toward the baseline at a rate of 0.50 to 0.75 per hour.

-Those patients should be monitored carefully for contact lens complications.
+Those patients should be monitored carefully for Orthokeratology complications.